Recycling Christmas cards ideas – 22 easy ways to reuse them

-Whether you’re looking to live a waste-free life or just want to live a little greener in 2021, there’s no reason to chuck your used cards when you can refashion them!
+Whether you're looking to live a waste-free life or just want to live a little greener in 2021, there's no reason to chuck your used cards when you can refashion them!
 Recycling your Christmas cards will not only give you the satisfaction of a clear conscience but it'll also give you more materials for all your papercraft projects.
-A staggering 200 million boxes of Christmas cards are brought in the UK every year, leaving many of us with the dilemma of how to clear up after Christmas without chucking things into landfill or our recycling bins.
-We’re here to give you some fun ideas for what to do with all that holiday cheer into pretty and practical items.
-When we arrive in January (or on Boxing Day if you’re one of those types who take down Christmas at the first opportunity) pick your favourite recycled Christmas card idea from our collection and turn those cards into something beautiful.
+A staggering 200 million boxes of Christmas cards are brought in the UK every year, leaving many of us with the dilemma of how to clear up after Christmas without chucking things into landfills or our recycling bins.
+We're here to give you some fun recycled Christmas card ideas so you can turn that holiday cheer into pretty and practical items.
+When we arrive in January (or on Boxing Day if you're one of those types who take down Christmas at the first opportunity) pick your favourite recycled Christmas card idea from our collection and turn those cards into something beautiful.

-Read on for 30 clever and ingenious ideas for recycling Christmas cards (primary) using your craft skills in the best way possible.
-Although you don't actually need craft skills to try most of the suggestions in this round up – we’ve picked them to be easy for anyone to try.
+We've gathered over 20 clever and ingenious ideas for recycling Christmas cards that will use your craft skills in the best way possible.
+Although you don't actually need craft skills to try most of the suggestions in this round up – we've picked them to be easy for anyone to try.
 There's everything from DIY Christmas tree decorations to Christmas bunting tutorials to help you make 2022 the most eco year yet.
 Once you've mastered these recycled Christmas card DIYs make sure also check out our eco-friendly Christmas crafts!

 What can I make out of old Christmas cards?